patrickJarv/ee250_DanceParty/README.md

 ### How to Run (Initialization)
 - Clone the repository in both the device/laptop and RPi.
-- Link your iOS's Notes with the project's email (Look at the first link for more help).
+- Link your iOS's Notes Default Account with the project's email (Look at the first link for more help).
   - Project Email Username: ee250projecttemp@gmail.com
   - Project Email Password: EE250temp
 - Open up spotifyPlayer.py on your device/laptop and insert your Spotify username at Line 20.
 Save.